-Which city is cheaper, San Diego or Austin?
+Which place is cheaper, San Diego or Austin?

 If you're trying to decide where to visit between Austin or San Diego, this travel comparison, which includes costs, can help.
 The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Austin is a entrepreneurial, eccentric, and unconventional city.
 It's a big city with many activities to entertain visitors, too.
-This is beautiful destination to visit.
+Austin is beautiful destination to visit.
 Visitors also love the live music, food, and shopping.
+See Austin travel costs.

-San Diego is a outdoorsy, idyllic, and fun-filled coastal city.
+San Diego is a idyllic, fun-filled, and hip coastal city.
 Since it's a large city, you'll find plenty of things to do.
-It's a gorgeous place to visit.
+San Diego is a gorgeous place to visit.
 This is a quaint and attractive place to visit, too.
 It's also known for shopping, museums, and nightlife.
+See San Diego travel costs.

 Let's take a look at the differences and similarities between San Diego and Austin.
 Then, you can decide for yourself which place is better for your next trip.

-Both Austin and San Diego have interesting landmarks and museums for visitors.
+Both Austin and San Diego have great landmarks and museums for visitors.

 You'll find a good number of museums and monuments packed into San Diego.
 While the city is famous for it's beaches, zoos, and aquariums, don't overlook the museums and other landmarks.
 Popular options include the Midway Aircraft Carrier Museum, the Old Town State Historic Park, and Point Loma and Cabrillo Monument.

-People head to Austin just to party.
+Austin is a destination that you simply have to visit at least once for nightlife.
+It's nightlife is centered around its thriving live music scene.
 Head for Sixth Street for some of the most popular bars and clubs.
-Popular bars and clubs include the White Horse, the Rose Room, and Antone's Nightclub.
+There are also many music festivals and outdoor concerts, particularly during the summer months.
+Popular bars and clubs around town include the White Horse, the Rose Room, and Antone's Nightclub.

-Austin is a world class music destination.
+With so many music venues, you're guaranteed a show any night of the week in Austin.
 Music is what gives this city its character.
 There are many live music venues, concerts, and music festivals to experience.
+Austin has influenced many music genres such as rock, blues, jazz, hip hop, punk, and country.

 You'll find a nice variety of hiking trails around San Diego.
 The city is filled with parks and has tons of natural beauty.
+There is plenty of urban hiking in town, or you can visit more natural areas just out of town.
 Head to Torrey Pines State Park or Los Penasquitos Canyon Trail for some nice hikes.

 Many visitors include a hike while visiting Austin.
 Head just outside of town to explore a few great hiking spots right near town.